Saturday, December 24, 2016

 Saturday, September 10, 2016

-Senatum Porterlusque Romanus: lucky7 Restores Rome, Chapter 2: Bellis Termino
+Senatum Populusque Romanus: lucky7 Restores Rome, Chapter 2: Bellis Termino

 Leon following his coronation, alongside his first wife and eldest daughter.
 He would alternate between a short beard and a clean-shaven look for much of his early reign, finally settling on staying shaven in an attempt to distance himself from Konstantinos.